OTP banners.jpg

 💬 How do I get the Zoom links for the conference sessions?

-If you choose a Premium Access ticket, you’ll gain access to the conference platform, hosted on Teachable.
+If you purchase a premium access ticket, you’ll gain access to the conference platform, hosted on Teachable.
 You’ll be able to log in to this platform at any time.
-There, you’ll find the Zoom links for each session (the day they go live) as well as the recordings afterwards.
+There, you’ll find the Zoom links for each session (the day they go live) as well as the recordings afterwards, plus any additional special resources.

 No. Due to the virtual nature of this event, refunds are not available.
-That’s why I’m making the recorded sessions available for a full month after the live event ends - so you have plenty of time to watch the replays before your access expires.
+That’s also why all of the recorded sessions will be available for a full month after the live event ends - so you have plenty of time to watch the replays before your premium access expires.

 💬 Is this worth my time and money?